Ligurian language: Description

 As a Gallo-Italic language, Ligurian is most closely related to the Lombard, Piedmontese and Emilian-Romagnol languages, all of which are spoken in neighboring provinces.
 Unlike the aforementioned languages, however, it exhibits distinct Italian features.
 No link has, thus far, been demonstrated by linguistic evidence between Romance Ligurian and the Ligurian language of the ancient Ligurian populations, in the form of a substrate or otherwise.
 Very little is known about ancient Ligurian itself due to the lack of inscriptions and the unknown origin of the Ligurian people.
 Only onomastics and toponyms are known to have survived from ancient Ligurian, the name Liguria itself being the most obvious example.

 Variants

-Most important variants of the Ligurian language are:
+The most important variants of the Ligurian language († = extinct) are: